Chat Interface

 Custom Parameters

-Adds additional request parameters to the request body, such as presence_penalty and other fields.
-Generally, most users will not need this.
+Adds extra request parameters to the request body, such as presence_penalty fields.
+Most people generally don't need this.

-Parameters like top-p, maxtokens, stream, etc., mentioned above are some of these parameters.
+The top-p, maxtokens, stream, and other parameters mentioned above are some of these parameters.

-Input format: Parameter Name — Parameter Type (text, number, etc.) — Value.
-Reference documentation: Click to go.
+Fill-in method: Parameter Name — Parameter Type (text, number, etc.) — Value.
+Reference documentation: Click to go

-Each model provider may have its own unique parameters.
-You need to consult the provider's documentation for usage methods.
+Each model provider may have its own unique parameters, and you will need to find usage instructions in the provider's documentation.

-• Custom parameters have higher priority than built-in parameters.
-That is, if a custom parameter conflicts with a built-in parameter, the custom parameter will override the built-in parameter.
+• Custom parameters take precedence over built-in parameters.
+That is, if a custom parameter duplicates a built-in parameter, the custom parameter will overwrite the built-in parameter.

-For example: if model is set to gpt-4o in custom parameters, then gpt-4o will be used in the conversation regardless of which model is selected.
+For example: If model is set to gpt-4o in custom parameters, then gpt-4o will be used for conversations regardless of which model is selected.